Kong/docs.konghq.com/app/enterprise/2.6.x/sizing-guidelines.md

 ### Database resources

 We do not provide any hard numbers for database sizing (DB sizing), as it depends on your particular setup.
-Sizing may vary based on:
+Sizing varies based on:
 * Traffic
 * Number of nodes
 * Enabled features: for example, Vitals, or if rate limiting uses a